theophilus0054/SICBatch6Stage2/README.md

 pip install -r requirements.txt
 ```

-# 2. Running the Flask Application and Tester
+# 2. Running the Flask Application and Tester (For Flask)

 To run the Flask application and the device tester, follow these steps: